SCLW/Circuitry-Based-Sound/readme.md

 ### CD4060

 14 stage ripple-carry binary counter/divider and oscillator.
 Q1, Q2, Q3 and Q11 are not connected to the outside of the package.
+A high level on input pin 12 resets the counter and disables the oscillator.